Maidenhead Rowing Club: History

+In 2025, Maidenhead made the semi-final of the Diamond Jubilee Challenge Cup at Henley Royal Regatta.
+Later that year, Fraser Jones of Maidenhead Rowing Club competed for Great Britain at the Coupe de la Jeunesse where he achieved a gold and silver medal.

 Notable members

 Notable past club members include Bert Bushnell, winner of the Wingfield Sculls in 1947 and so far the club's only Olympic gold medallist, winning gold at the 1948 Olympic Games in London in a double with Richard Burnell.
 William Grenfell, also known as Lord Desborough, was the club's first captain and a very noteworthy individual who among other things competed in the only dead heat Boat Race in 1877, rowed the English channel, served as Mayor of Maidenhead and was chairman of the British Olympic Association.

-In 2004, Jonathan Butler, an Essex lad, was welcomed into the Maidenhead rowing club bosom and had the best year of his life going to Henley in the Thames Challenge cup - notably Morgan Stevens was his hero.

 Events

 The club hosts the Maidenhead Junior Regatta in the spring, and the Maidenhead Regatta in the summer, both of which attract hundreds of entries from clubs all over the region and even from across the country.
 The races are 500m upstream on the Bray Reach, finishing by the steps just south of Maidenhead Railway Bridge, although in 2007 the summer regatta was briefly relocated to Dorney Lake due to poor river conditions.
 Maidenhead Junior Regatta is unique to other local regattas in that it is aimed at young juniors with little or no racing experience, and allows them to race more than once by way of a repechage system, where if a crew loses their first race, they are able to race again and potentially still make the final instead of being knocked out outright.
 The summer regatta is aimed at more experienced racers, with a traditional knock-out progression system.
 It is rich in its history, being organised by the club since its formation every year from 1876 (except in wartime), and being raced as early as 1839.